2016 Uttarakhand forest fires: Early 2016 events and controversy

 Consequently, these fires went largely unchecked and spread from the pine forests on the slopes of the sub-Himalayan region to the oak and broadleaf forests which resulted in heavy clouds of smoke that changed the usually blue skies to grey.
 This smoke affected tourism within the state and fearing bad publicity, the locals did not report the fires.

 The conservationist Ela Smetacek started a public awareness campaign to highlight the damage from the fires calling on the Indian government to address the issue.
 Her Facebook post was shared over 58,000 times as it showed the entire hillsides ablaze with walls of flames engulfing even the tallest trees.

-The campaign gathered widespread support from social media users and Indian media which led to a series of claims and counter-claims between the environment minister, the conservationist, and other activists ensued, as Smetacek blamed the timber and builder mafia for the purposely-lit fires, stating that 1,300 fires could be seen from satellite pictures and that an arson attack across the state was evident.
-The post demanding the fires be recognized as a national emergency, and the need of immediate deployment of NDRF teams, led to the government taking action, deploying the National Disaster Response Force and making use of Indian Air Force Mi-17 helicopters fitted with "Bambi buckets" to douse the fires with water.
+The campaign gathered widespread support from social media users and Indian media, which led to a series of claims and counter-claims between the environment minister, the conservationist, and other activists ensued.
+This was due in large part to Smetacek blaming the timber and builder mafia for the purposely-lit fires, stating that 1,300 fires could be seen from satellite pictures and that an arson attack across the state was evident.
+The post demanding the fires be recognized as a national emergency, and the need of immediate deployment of NDRF teams, led to the government taking action, deploying the National Disaster Response Force and making use of Indian Air Force Mi-17 helicopters fitted with Helicopter bucket (bambi buckets) to douse the fires with water.

 Seven fatalities were reported as of 4 May 2016.
 The Pinegrove School, a boarding school at Kasauli, was evacuated as fires had reached its compound walls.
 Tourism and wildlife at the Jim Corbett National Park and Rajaji Tiger reserve regions were affected.
 Various other locations in these Himalayan states of Uttarakhand and Himachal Pradesh are tourist attractions in summer, and they now face heavy air pollution.
 The forest fires also disrupted the functioning of the Kalka–Shimla Railway line.
 On 3 May, the forest department estimated the monetary losses at approximately ₹29 lakh.
 The estimate is based on the standard rule book followed by the department with empirical formulae for such calculations.
 Various ecologists and environmental activists have disregarded the estimate, noting that it does not take into account ecological and wildlife losses.
 They added that these fires have also destroyed vegetation which holds rainfall, which might result in floods in the monsoon season.